 • It means that our teachers work together to improve the learning experience.

-• It helps to keep the focus of the class experience on the clarity of passing the art to the students, rather than being an ego trip for any individual teacher.
+• It helps to keep the focus of the class experience on the clarity of passing the art to the students.

 Meet Your Tai Chi Foundation